Methane Calibration Gas

 Chemical Formula CH4

 When handling any compressed gas, one should always read the manufacturer labels located on the cylinder itself beforehand.
-Due to the risk of explosion, Methane (CH4) should be stored in an area to eliminate any heat and ignition sources to include areas where smoking is prohibited.
+Due to the risk of explosion, Methane (CH4) should be stored in an area away from heat and ignition sources, and smoking should be prohibited.
 Cylinders should be secured in an upright position at all times.
 A cylinder should never be dragged or rolled to its destination but rather transported in a hand-truck, rolling cart, or something similar.
 Methane gas cylinders should be stored in a cool, dry location that is well-ventilated and temperature controlled.

 Common Gas Detector Models Used to Detect Methane in the Industrial Hygiene Field

-The Industrial Hygiene Industry has grown significantly around the world causing the need for more reliable, available and trust-worthy manufacturers of safety equipment for both fixed and portable Gas detection systems and meters.
-Providing single gas and multi-gas detection options some of the world's most popular leaders for industrial hygiene safety equipment that allow for the detection of gases such as Methane (CH4) include Draeger, Industrial Scientific, Honeywell Analytics, RKI Instruments, Ametek and MSA.
+The Industrial Hygiene Industry has grown significantly causing the need for more reliable, available and trustworthy manufacturers of safety equipment for both fixed and portable gas detection systems and meters.
+Some of the world's most popular leaders of industrial hygiene safety equipment allow for the detection of gases such as Methane (CH4) and include Draeger, Industrial Scientific, Honeywell Analytics, RKI Instruments, Ametek and MSA.

 Methane Gas Cylinder Sizes